jaceroldan/jaceroldan.github.io/_posts/2025-01-06-cuatro-llm-fine-tuning.md

 This mini-project focused on CuatroLLM, a 1.3B parameter model pre-trained on four languages: English, French, Spanish, and German.
 We replicated its baseline results on complex reasoning tasks.
 Fine-tuning CuatroLLM with a scientific corpus marginally worsens performance in complex reasoning.
 However, in zero-shot and one-shot scenarios, we demonstrate improvements in fine-tuned CuatroLLM’s English-French translation for the scientific domain.
 Lastly, we explored CuatroLLM for English-Filipino translation with a small compiled dataset.
 Including Filipino as part of pre-training could improve this performance, but it would require a larger translation dataset.

 This project was done in coordination with Drandreb Earl Juanico and Alister Marc Domilies.
-Disclaimer: This is work done in coordination with the AI351 course of the MEngAI program of the University of the Philippines Diliman.
+Note: This is work done in coordination with the AI351 course of the MEngAI program of the University of the Philippines Diliman.

 # Introduction